mozilla-releng/maven-lambda/README.md

 Mozilla could have used an existing product like [Sonatype's Nexus](https://www.sonatype.com/nexus/).
 Although, we want to ensure the security of these binaries in case an attacker compromises the server.
 There are 2 main ways to solve this:

- a. sign the binaries to ensure they were modified at rest.
+ a. sign the binaries to ensure they were not modified at rest.

  b. monitor the server to make sure no unusual activity happens.